 To a stirred solution of malononitrile (2.2 mmol, 145 mg) in water (10 ml), diammonium hydrogen phosphate (7 mg, 0.04 mmol) and benzaldehyde (212 mg, 2 mmol) were added.
-Progress of the reaction was monitored by TLC (eluent, petroleum ether-EtOAc, 3:1).
-After 1 min, the produced solid material was isolated by simple filtration.
+Progress of the reaction was monitored by thin-layer chromatography (TLC) (eluent: petroleum ether-EtOAc, 3:1).
+After 10 min, the solid material was isolated by simple filtration.
 Further purification for some samples was made by recrystallization from EtOH.